 The Performance Management Chart in TrainingPeaks is an extraordinary tool.
 As early as 1975, physiologists have been attempting to quantify, and ultimately predict, the relationship between training and endurance performance.
 Coaches and athletes wanted to know if you contributed X units of training, could you predict Y units of performance?
 Variations of this impulse-response model were proposed, until the late 1990s when Dr. Andrew Coggan introduced the Performance Manager.
 It was a brilliant, easy to use application to quantify the impulse-response relationship, and is used to this day within TrainingPeaks as the Performance Management Chart (PMC).

 In regard to your understanding of the PMC, you probably fall into one of two categories.
 You’re either a die-hard daily PMC consumer, or puzzled by the beautiful colors of this strange chart in your TrainingPeaks dashboard.
-Without deliberating too long on how the PMC works (which often takes an entire book), I’ll give a brief summary for those who are unfamiliar.
+Without deliberating too long on how the PMC works (which often takes an entire book), I’ll give a brief summary.
 Each workout you complete is assigned a Total Stress Score (TSS).
 That score is relative to your personal threshold, where a score of 100 TSS is the output from your own 1-hour time trial.
 All other workout scores orbit around this fitness polestar.
 An easy 30-minute ride might be a TSS of 25, but a marathon could be 250.
-In theory, the easy bike ride was 25 percent as stressful to your body as your 1-hour time trial, and the marathon was 2.5 times as stressful.
+In theory, that easy bike ride was 25 percent as stressful to your body as your 1-hour time trial, and that marathon was 2.5 times as stressful.
 Your average daily TSS over a period of 6 weeks becomes your Chronic Training Load (CTL), and CTL is considered your quantitative fitness.
 In the PMC world, a higher CTL is always better.
 Theoretically, if you start an event with a CTL of 100, you will perform better than at a CTL of 90.
 Because TSS is always relative to the individual’s threshold, CTL is always relative.
 An individual with a CTL of 100 may not out-perform an individual with a CTL of 90 if the latter has a higher threshold to begin with.

 After 15 years of using the PMC for myself and athletes, I’ve determined that by default, the PMC is lying.
 The good news is that you can tame this psychedelic graph once you understand its risks, limitations and strengths.